nerskin/MDMDMD/README.md

 We claim all available bonus points:

-* Six different people committed code to this repository.
+* Seven different people committed to this repository.
 * We have one commit message that includes an emoji.